unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 ### Create & Create\<T>

 To create a command you can use the fluent API of `ICommandBuilder` provided in the `Command.Create` factory methods.
-This API is intended for Uno Platform's internal use but can come handy if you need to create custom commands.
+This API is intended for Uno Platform's internal use but can come in handy if you need to create custom commands.

 `ICommandBuilder` provides the three methods below.